-The Covid situation is ever-evolving.
-It’s been over a year since the circuit breaker completely changed our lives, and we’re gradually working our way towards some semblance of ‘normal’.
-But if you can’t keep up with the endless Covid updates in Singapore due to the rising community cases, fret not.
-We’ve listed them down for you – here’s what’s happening from 21 June onwards for Phase 3 (Heightened Alert), along with other announcements.
+Anyone else experiencing deja vu?
+It’s been over a year since the circuit breaker completely changed our lives.
+Just when we thought we were working towards some semblance of ‘normal’, the KTV clusters happened.
+And with that comes the return of restrictions.
+If you can’t keep up with the endless Covid updates in Singapore due to the rising community cases, fret not.
+We’ve listed them down for you – here’s everything that’s happening from 22 July to 18 August as we re-enter Phase 2 (Heightened Alert).

-Yep, we’re all still clinging on to our laptops at home so we don’t crowd public transport and areas in or near workplaces.
-But hey, if you’ve got work from home fatigue, perhaps you need some home essentials to WFH like a pro.
+Yep, we’re all still clinging to our laptops at home so we don’t crowd public transport and areas in or near workplaces.
+Plus, social gatherings at the workplace will be not be allowed.
+Psst: suffering from work from home fatigue?
+Perhaps you need some home essentials to WFH like a pro.

-We’re making progress, peeps.
-Singaporeans who fall in the 12 to 39 age range can start making vaccine appointments.
+We’re making progress, peeps!
+As of writing, the government has administered over 6 million Covid-19 vaccines.
+Not vaccinated yet?
 Just register online and you’ll be able to book your slot via SMS with a personalised link sent to your mobile number.
 Children or those under the age of 18 will need consent from their parent or guardian to book.
-You get a two-week priority window from 11 June to do so – after that, the national vaccination programme will open up to the rest of the eligible population in the country.
+Permanent residents, long-term visitor pass, employment pass, S pass, work permit, and dependant pass holders may also book a vaccine appointment.

 9. You can get self-test kits off the shelves

 Want to make sure you’re Covid-free and get your result in less than 20 minutes?
-Now, you can pop by Guardian, Unity and Watsons to get Covid-19 self-test kits from pharmacies.
+Now, you can pop by Guardian, Unity and Watsons or supermarkets and convenience stores to get Covid-19 ART self-test kits.
 These self-administered kits are said to be easy to use, so the next time you happen to be in a place visited by a Covid-positive person, you can get the test to have peace of mind.